Reading room policies & procedures

 - No food or drink is permitted in the Field Reading Room at any time.

-- All personal belongings, except those necessary for research (such as single sheets of paper, pencils and laptop computers), should be placed in the reading room lockers.
+- All personal belongings, except those necessary for research (such as single sheets of paper, pencils, cell phones, and laptop computers), should be placed in the reading room lockers.
 This includes coats, backpacks, three-ring binders, spiral bound notebooks, and laptop cases.
-Legal pads and laptop cases will need to be placed also inside a locker.
+Legal pads and laptop cases will also need to be placed inside a locker.

 - All books must be used in a foam cradle.
 A staff member will provide you with the appropriate cradle and book weights (when needed) upon your arrival.